-Most of the active population of Katembe have informal jobs, predominantly in land cultivation and livestock farming activities.
-The formal sector employs only about 5% of the population in working age (from 15 to 65 years of age).
-The population growth experienced in Katembe is not assisted by an extension of employment in the formal sector, despite an important part of the population having basic education: only about half of Katembe's population is illiterate (54%), relative to the country situation (72%).
+Most of the active population of Katembe have informal jobs, predominantly in land cultivation and livestock farming activities (INE, 2007).
+The formal sector, employs only about 5% of the population in working age (from 15 to 65 years old).
+The population growth experienced in Katembe is not attended by an extension of employment in the formal sector, despite an important part of the population having basic education: only about half of Katembe's population is illiterate (54%), relative to the country situation (72%).

-Despite farming absorbing an important part of the population of Katembe, agricultural production is pre-empted by adverse conditions, such as low soil fertility, lack of adequate infrastructure and accessibilities.
+Despite the fact that farming absorbs an important part of population of Katembe, agricultural production is pre-empted by adverse conditions, such as low soil fertility, lack of adequate infrastructure and accessibilities.

-The territory includes one known archaeological site in Ponta Maona (Senna-Martinez, 1975), discovered in the sequence of cliff instability.
-It is possible that other archaeological sites may be yet to be discovered in the
+The territory includes one known archaeological site in Ponta Maona (Senna-Martinez, 1975), discovered in sequence of cliff instability.
+It is possible that other archaeological sites may yet to be discovered in Katembe's coastal area and estuary and River Tembe's banks.